social-protocols/dri-in-polis/docs/permuted-preferences.md

 ### 4.1 Overall Results

 The results are summarized in the figure below.
-For each case and each stage (pre-, post-, and delta), the mean and 99% null interval of the null distribution are shown in black, and actual DRI values are shown in blue.
+For each case and each stage (pre-, post-, and delta), the mean and 99% interval of the null distribution are shown in black, and actual DRI values are shown in blue.
 Cases where actual DRI or delta falls outside the 99% null interval are shown in green.

 ![Chart of Overall Results](../published-output/permuted-preferences/dri-comparison-permuted-preferences-standard.png)

 ### 4.2 Case-Level Results

 Histograms of the null distributions for a few sample cases are shown below.
-Each plot below shows the null distribution for the pre-deliberation, post-deliberation, and delta DRIs for one case.
+Each plot shows the null distribution for the pre-deliberation, post-deliberation, and delta DRIs for one case.
 Plots for all cases can be found [in this directory](../published-output/permuted-preferences/).

 #### 4.2.1 Sample Cases: High Mean, High p-value